What A Tail: Whale Sculpture Saves Runaway Dutch Train - UrduPoint

 It features two large whale tails poking out of the water, one of which saved the train.

-- 'Don't think he would have survived' - The architect who designed it, Maarten Struijs, said he was impressed that it could bear the weight of the train -- and that the driver was lucky he did not collide with the other, higher whale tail.
+- 'Don't think he would have survived' - Architect Struijs said he was impressed that it could bear the weight of the train -- and that the driver was lucky he did not collide with the other, higher whale tail.

 "If this tail was not so strong, not so low, then the driver of the metro train would have jumped 10 metres down and then I don't think he would have survived," Struijs told AFP.